pism/pism/doc/sphinx/manual/modeling-choices/computational/time.rst

    * - ``none``
      - no calendar

-Selecting a calendar using the :config:`time.calendar` configuration parameter or the :opt:`-calendar` command-line option enables calendar-based time management; see :numref:`tab-calendars`.
-The implications of selecting a calendar are:
+Selecting a non-trivial (Gregorian, Proleptic Gregorian, or Julian) calendar using the :config:`time.calendar` configuration parameter or the :opt:`-calendar` command-line option enables calendar-based time management; see :numref:`tab-calendars`.
+The implications of selecting such a calendar are:

 - PISM uses the ``units`` attribute of coordinate variables *literally* (including the reference date) in unit conversions.
 Please make sure that the :var:`time` variable in